bcwood/dotMath/README.md

 This is a fork of the [dotMath](http://dotmath.codeplex.com/) library by Stephen Hebert, currently hosted on CodePlex, which hasn't been updated since 2004.
 The documentation found here and on the wiki is mostly pulled from the CodePlex site.

-dotMath is also now available as a [NuGet package](https://www.nuget.org/packages/dotMath/).

 ## Overview

 Welcome to dotMath, an extensible mathematical expression compiler for .NET.
 The library allows for variable handling, an entire function library and the ability to add your own functions.